 3. Solar Panel Doesn’t Face the Correct Direction

 Since the sun moves from east to west in North America, the optimum amount of sun is collected when the panels are facing South.
 If solar panel is not facing South, its sunlight harvesting and power production capability will be severely inhibited—thus negatively impact off-grid solar light system performance.
+If the solar for any reason cannot be pointed directly south, say if installed on a roof structure, then sizing the system for a SE or SW orientation should be determined in the beginning of the project specification.

 4. Solar Light or Panel is Undersized for the Job